brahma-dev/unsplash/README.md

 ## Introduction

-Hackers way of grabbing all of the images at Unplash.com quickly, easily, and for free.
+Hacker's way of grabbing all of the images at Unsplash.com quickly, easily, and for free.

 ## Install